-Ivy league haircuts typically have shorter sides with longer top strands that may be styled with a quiff or comb over.
-Also called the Princeton or Harvard hairstyle, the sides and back are typically tapered with a slight fade at the bottom.
+An Ivy league haircut typically has shorter sides with longer hair on top that can be styled with a quiff or comb over.
+Also called the Princeton or Harvard hairstyle, the sides and back are typically tapered, with a slight fade at the bottom.

-We took a look at the latest trends and hairstyles on Instagram to find the perfect examples of ivy league haircuts.
+We looked at the latest trends and hairstyles on Instagram to find the perfect examples of ivy league haircuts.
 From textured layers to side parts to waves, these traditional yet stylish preppy looks are similar to a crew cut style with slight variances you can add to make it your own.

 1. Traditional Ivy League Haircut